Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 • Sign in to the Home Depot Careers page and click “Check application status”

-• Contact the hiring manager that conducted the interview
+• Contact the hiring manager who conducted the interview

 • Call the Home Depot Application Hotline and check the status